 NOTE: Who’s Viewed Your Profile requires a Premium LinkedIn account.

 As somebody responsible for building business and making sales, your profile has one key purpose: Tell the prospect what problem you solve and why he or she should choose you to solve it.

-Here are the template elements to optimize for this LinkedIn strategy:
+Here are the template elements you need to optimize for this LinkedIn strategy:

 This is simple.
 Get a professional color headshot done in your normal business attire for your target market.

-If you want to shortcut this, have a friend take a photo outdoors in a well-lit area that doesn’t have direct sunlight beaming on you.
+If you want to shortcut this, have a friend take a photo for you.
+Do it outdoors in a well-lit area that doesn’t have direct sunlight beaming on you.
 Good locations are next to buildings, trees in a park, etc. Present a friendly yet professional face your customers will relate to.

 The byline is the text right under your name in the Profile Edit view.
 This line of text appears everywhere on LinkedIn, including the Who’s Viewed Your Profile and People You May Know areas.

 LinkedIn defaults your job title into this field.
-That’s completely wrong for selling (although it’s correct if you’re looking for a job).
+That’s completely wrong for a sales oriented LinkedIn strategy (although it’s correct if you’re looking for a job).